sterrio/University/README.md

 # University

-Progressively updated folder to upload projects through out CS degree.
+Progressively updated repository to upload projects throughout my computer science degree.
+These are mainly disconnected projects with a purpose of testing various features within Java.